dyrector-io/awesome-infrastructure-questions/README.md

 -   Any backup processes?
 -   How many copies of your data are stored, where are they stored, and are they encrypted?
 -   Do you have disaster recovery processes?
+-   Do you have data residency requirements e.g. GDPR?
+-   Do you handle personally identifiable information (PII) that requires special controls?

 **Disaster Recovery Continuity**
 -   Do you have a business continuity/disaster recovery plan?
 -   How often do you test your BCP/DRP?
 -   Backups and Failover - How long is the backup history maintained?
-- Can the database be restored to a specific day and time?
+-   Can the database be restored to a specific day and time (RTO and RPO)?
 -   Do you have a documented Incident Response Plan?
+-   Who gets paged in case of an infrastructure incident?
+-   Do you have geographical requirements for DR (e.g. distance)?
+-   Are your application backends and frontends stateful to the region or work independently (hot vs cold standby)?

 **USA related**